FlipperMCE/firmware/README.md

 - **Per Card Configs**

-### BootCard
+### Card Restore

-If active, FlipperMCE will always auto boot into a defined BootCard.
-This may be handy if there are config files on the card for swiss or other loaders.
+If active, FlipperMCE will always boot to the last used card.

 ### Game ID